DSpace-Labs/DSpace-Docker-Images/docker-compose-files/angular-compose/README.md

 ## Running Standalone DSpace Angular connected to an External REST service

+The DSpace Angular UI has a client (js) and a server component (Node js).
+Each component needs to point to the proper REST API.
+- js client - this is defined in environment.dev.js
+- Node js server - this is defined in the docker-compose.yml file

 ## 1. Pre-requisites
 - [Setting Up Docker for DSpace](../../documentation/tutorialSetup.md)